ljdursi/dursi-blog/_posts/2019-01-19-what-are-national-research-computing-platforms-for-now.md

 infrastructure, that is scarcest.

-The good news is that the Compute Canada federation has a network of roughly 200 computational experts, many of the Ph.D. level, available to directly enable science projects.
+The good news is that the Compute Canada federation has a network of roughly 200 computational experts, many at the Ph.D. level, available to directly enable science projects.
 The bad news is that the priorities of the organization, and thus most of its effort and energies, are focussed on procuring and operating on-premises commodity